codewithSam025/codewithSam025/README.md

 # 👋 Hi, I'm Sam!

-I'm a 12th grade student from India, and currently learning **Frontend Web Development**.
+I'm a self-taught web developer, currently focused on learning **Frontend Web Development**.
 I’m building real projects, sharing my journey, and growing step-by-step — one commit at a time!

 ---